Find out what the Mayor, Leader and Cabinet do for Lambeth Council, and how to contact them. See which events the mayor will be attending.

 He succeeds Lib Peck, who served as Leader of the Council from 2012 -2019 and left to take up the role of Director at London’s Violence Reduction Unit.

 Contact Cllr Jack Hopkins:

 4. The Cabinet

-She is responsible for embedding equalities across all areas of council policy and oversees council strategy to deliver the ambitious recommendations of the council’s Equality Commission.
+The Leader oversees communications and public awareness campaigns.
+He is responsible for embedding equalities across all areas of council policy and oversees council strategy to deliver the ambitious recommendations of the council’s Equality Commission.

 Working with the Leader of the Council, the Deputy Leaders work across all areas providing support in the political and strategic leadership of the council.